klarna-incubator/iterator-erl/README.md

 ```
 This example will log current progress either every 30 seconds or after processing every 1000
 elements (whichever triggers first).

+If you don't like the name `pv`, there is an alias named `iterator:report/3`.

 ## Setup